Most of the human body is water, with an average of roughly 60%. The amount of water in the body changes slightly with age, sex, and hydration levels.

 There is no set daily amount of fluid that a person should drink.
 The amount varies, depending on age, sex, weight, health, physical activity, and the climate where a person lives.

-As an approximate guide, the minimum fluid intake is as follows:
+As an approximate guide, the

 |Age||Recommended fluid intake (milliliters per day)|

 |9–13 years (females)||2,100|

 Dehydration is more likely in a warmer climate or hot weather.
 A person should always make sure to drink extra fluids in the heat.